3.12. Composition of relations

 ⌈R⌉⚬R⚬⌈R⌉⚬R ⊂ ⌈R⌉⚬⌈R⌉⚬R = ⌈R⌉⚬R

-Hence T = ⌈R⌉⚬R. By symmetry of the problem, T = R⚬⌈R⌉.∎
+Hence T = ⌈R⌉⚬R. By duality, T = R⚬⌈R⌉.∎

 Well-founded relations

-A relation R ⊂ E2 is called well-founded if ∀A⊂E, A ⊂
+A relation R ⊂ E2 is called well-founded if

-R⋆A ⇒ A = ∅.
+∀A⊂E, A ⊂ R⋆A ⇒ A = ∅.

-It does not depend on E, and implies that any S ⊂ R is also well-founded.
+R, and implies that any S ⊂ R is also well-founded.

-Any well-founded relation is irreflexive : ∀x,¬{x}⊂R⋆{x}.
+Any well-founded relation is irreflexive : ∀x, x ∉ R⋆{x}.

 Proof.
 If R ⊂ E2 is well-founded, T = R⚬P and P =